 2. The Film: Seen it?
 If yes, Love it?
 Hate it?
 Meh?

 I love this film.
 I love Bill Murray in general.
 I think the movie is both funny and profound.
 I love how the Bill Murray character finally “clues in” and starts using the repeats to make himself a better person.
 What a great idea to learn jazz piano!
 Love that!

 3. The Meaning: If you could relive one day of your life, what one would it be?

 About a year ago, Christmas 2011, our family went to the Grand Canyon and rode mules to the bottom.
 We spent the night at Phantom Ranch, then rode the mules out of the canyon the next day.
-I blogged about it in great detail because it was such a wonderful experience.
+I wrote an ebook about it, because it was such a wonderful experience.
 The scenery was stunning!
 The sensory details just blew me away.
 Plus we were together with our grown-up daughters, which was a great treat.
 Adventures with the four of us.
 Plus cowboy hats!
 How could a day be better?

 That might be the day of my exit interview with my first church.
 I never did get the words right.
 It took me years to process that first church experience.

 5. The Meaning, Part 3: If you had to design a life-changing experience for a fairly despicable human being (as is, for example, the Bill Murray character at the film’s start), what would it be?
 How, given all sorts of unlikely powers to bend time and take control of another person’s personal growth, would you do it?